I love them raw, steamed, sautéed, roasted, fermented… you name it I love em’.

 Sadly, most folks do NOT know what is local and seasonal to their environment, because everything is available ALL the time.

-Just because a food is in the grocery store does NOT mean it’s the right food for your body at any time of year.
+Just because a fruit or vegetable is available in the grocery store does NOT mean it’s the best food for your body all year round.

 Wherever you are in the world, specific foods will flourish and grow.
 That food is the BEST food for you.